QTC-IQAC/predictorVerse/README.md

     ├── Boltz
     └── ...
 ```
-- **inputs**: Here the inputs for all your systems will be generated, for each predictor
+- **inputs**: Here the inputs for all your systems will be generated
 - **outputs**: Here the outputs are expected to be saved after you make the predictions
 - **runners**: Here are generated the runner files to make the predictions